COEXCZ/django-translation-manager/docs/configuration.rst

     # ]
     LOCALE_PATHS = []

+typically the same as project base directory

 .. code-block:: python

     # Path to project basedir / workdir - root folder of project
     # TRANSLATIONS_BASE_DIR = '/foo/bar'
     TRANSLATIONS_BASE_DIR = ''

+Language to display in hint column to help translators see translation of string in another language

 .. code-block:: python